-- 4.7.7 Given the nature of the Proposed Development it would make a valuable contribution in relation to targets.
+- 4.7.7 Given the nature of the Proposed Development, it would make a valuable contribution in relation to targets.
 It will directly further the policy intent and outcomes of Policy 1 and should be afforded significant positive weight in terms of tackling the climate and nature crises.
-The specific emission and carbon saving benefits (set out in Chapter 3 above) also need to be recognised in the context of NPF4 Policy 11 (Energy) which requires the contribution that a development would make to targets to be taken into account. - 4.7.8 A further important point is the need to recognise that the greatest threat to biodiversity is climate change.
-The principal and essential benefit of the Proposed Development is a valuable contribution of renewable energy, to facilitate the earliest possible decarbonisation of the energy system and the achievement of net zero no later than 2045, in accordance with the objectives of the Climate Change (Scotland) Act 2009 (as amended).
-The purpose of net zero is to protect biodiversity and the earlier it can be achieved, the greater the benefits to biodiversity. - 4.7.9 The Reporter's comments on this particular policy in the Sanquhar II Wind Farm Inquiry Report are informative.
+The specific emission and carbon saving benefits associated with the transmission of renewable energy and the provision of that connection to grid to which is the purpose of the Proposed Development also needs to be recognised in the context of NPF4 Policy 11 (Energy) which requires the 'contribution' that a development would make to targets to be taken into account. - 4.7.8 Chapter 10 of the EA provides an assessment of the effects and mitigation considerations for the Proposed Development in relation to climate change. - 4.7.9 A further important point is the need to recognise that the greatest threat to biodiversity is climate change.
+The principal and essential benefit of the Proposed Development is enabling a connection to a valuable contribution of renewable energy, to facilitate the earliest possible decarbonisation of the energy system and the achievement of Net Zero no later than 2045, in accordance with the objectives of the Climate Change (Scotland) Act 2009 (as amended).
+The purpose of Net Zero is to protect biodiversity and the earlier it can be achieved, the greater the benefits to biodiversity. - 4.7.10 The Reporter's comments on this particular policy in the Sanquhar II Wind Farm Inquiry Report are informative.
 At paragraph 2.48 of the Supplementary Report, the Reporter addresses NPF4 Policy 1 and states that: